 Detailed information about past concerts including publicity posters, music repertoire, soloists and programme notes can be viewed online in our Past concerts archive.

-Shortly before each concert we also publish full Programme notes online, allowing an unhurried preview of the event.
+Shortly after each concert we also publish full Programme notes online, allowing an unhurried perusal of the event.

 The choir has appeared on Tyne Tees Television’s ‘With Voices Raised’ and has also produced two CDs of Christmas music, which have been featured on BBC Radio 3′s ‘The Choir’, and on Classic FM’s ‘The Full Works.’